MicrosoftDocs/win32/desktop-src/NetPeerDistCimProv/disable-bcdowngrading-msft-netbranchcacheorchestrator.md

 ---
-Description: 'Disables downgrading, so that the client will no longer request the specified version of content information from servers.' ms.assetid: 'e3a4130b-e3be-49bd-b5b8-e55c166a9cd1'
+Description: Disables downgrading, so that the client will no longer request the specified version of content information from servers. ms.assetid: e3a4130b-e3be-49bd-b5b8-e55c166a9cd1
-title: 'Disable\_BCDowngrading method of the MSFT\_NetBranchCacheOrchestrator class'
+title: Disable\_BCDowngrading method of the MSFT\_NetBranchCacheOrchestrator class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Disable\_BCDowngrading method of the MSFT\_NetBranchCacheOrchestrator class